10 Best Note Taking Apps for iPhone

-Apple Notes improved a lot over the years, however, it still is not the perfect note-taking application out there.
-In fact, just like it’s with every other productivity apps, there is no perfect note-taking app which can fill the needs of all users.
-Depending on your needs, a certain application will fill your needs better than the others.
+Apple Notes has improved a lot over the years, however, it still is not the perfect note-taking application out there.
+The fact is that just like it is with every other productivity app, there is no perfect note taking app which can meet the needs of all users.
+Based on your note taking requirements, a certain application will fill your needs better than the others.
 That’s why when I thought of creating a list of the best note-taking apps, I didn’t want to just rehash a simple listicle, rather, I wanted to give you guys the best apps which fulfill certain criteria.
-So, if you are looking for the perfect note-taking app for you, read the list and see which one fits your needs and then decide for yourself as to which one suits you the most.
-With that said, let’s get into our list of the 5 best note-taking apps for iPhone that you should be using.
+If you are looking for the perfect note-taking app for you, read the list and see which one fits your needs and then decide for yourself.
+Here are the 10 best note taking apps for iPhone that you should use in 2020.

 For someone who wants a note-taking app which not only helps them jot down quick notes but also allows them to capture long thoughts, Bear is probably the best note-taking app out there.
 Bear is arguably the best aesthetically pleasing note-taking app on this list.
 In fact, the app won Apple Design Award back in 2017.
 When you get past the design, you will find that Bear makes it easy to capture notes.
 Its minimal interface almost makes you want to capture your thoughts.
 The feeling is also helped by its markdown editing feature which allows users to easily format their notes.
 Bear has corresponding Mac and iPad apps allowing you to sync your notes across devices.
 That said, you will need to join the paid subscription to avail that feature.